ilyaplot/postgres-markdown/README.md

 # Postgres Markdown
-> Builds Slate compatible markdown from a Postgres connection
+> Builds markdown from a Postgres connection

 ## Installation:
 ```